vernonclarke/Rfits/README.md

 At the least, both `R` and `XQuartz` are essential to install for this code to work.

-Note: the use of X11 (including tcltk) requires XQuartz (version 2.8.5 or later).
 Always re-install XQuartz when upgrading your macOS to a new major version.